 Limitation Periods and Interruption

-The clock can be interrupted (and restarted) by: filing a court claim, sending a formal extrajudicial demand documented via burofax, or any act by the debtor acknowledging the debt (partial payment, written acknowledgment, request for extension).
+The 5-year limitation period for commercial claims runs from the date the payment obligation becomes enforceable.
+After 5 years, the debt is time-barred.
+The clock can be interrupted (and restarted) by: filing a court claim, sending a formal extrajudicial demand documented via burofax, or any act by the debtor acknowledging the debt.
 Smart collection strategy includes early limitation interruption — even a single burofax demand restarts the 5-year clock.

 FAQ